willmcgugan/faqtory/README.md

 # FAQtory

-FAQtory is a tool to auto-generate a Frequently Asked Questions (FAQs) document.
+FAQtory is a tool to auto-generate a Frequently Asked Questions [FAQ.md](./FAQ.md) document for your project.

-With default settings, FAQtory will compile a `FAQ.md` in the root of your repository.

-Additionally, a "suggest" feature uses fuzzy matching to reply to GutHUB issues with suggestions from your FAQ -- which should cut down work for maintainers!
+Additionally, a "suggest" feature uses fuzzy matching to reply to GitHub issues with suggestions from your FAQ.

 ## Getting started